 At tennis fitness we believe it is very important to assess an athlete and measure where they are at.
 This gives us the ability to know their current level and establish what level they need to be at (their goal) We firmly believe, if we put all our athletes through a movement analysis, whether that analysis is agility based, speed-based, aerobic-based, or all three.
 Then incorporate a strength tennis fitness test, we then get a clear cut starting point and an end goal.
 This is how you educate and motivate an athlete.
 Check out the tests and give them a go.

 If you are lacking motivation this is your starting point.

-Here are some tennis exercises to help you improve your physical condition and get you one step closer to reaching your milestones.
-They will get you stronger, quicker and more powerful, most importantly you can do them, again and again, to see how much you have...
+Here are some tennis fitness tests to help you improve your physical condition and get you one step closer to reaching your milestones.
+They will get you stronger, quicker, and more powerful, most importantly you can do them, again...

 How important it is to periodize your training for tennis?